Racial Discrimination Act 1975 (Cth)

 Return to Top

 Jo Scanlan, Chief Operating Officer

 The Racial Discrimination Act 1975 (RDA) gives effect to Australia’s international human rights commitments and promotes equality between people of different backgrounds.
 The Act protects people across Australia from unfair treatment on the basis of their race, colour, descent, or national or ethnic origin in different areas of public life (including employment, education, accommodation, obtaining or using services, accessing public places).
 Both direct and indirect race discrimination and racial vilification is against the law.

-Racial discrimination is when a person is treated less favourably than another person in a similar situation because of there race, colour, descent, national or ethnic origin or immigrant status.
+Racial discrimination is when a person is treated less favourably than another person in a similar situation because of their race, colour, descent, national or ethnic origin or immigrant status.
 Racial vilification (racial hatred) is doing something in public - based on the race, colour, national or ethnic origin of a person or group of people - which is likely to offend, insult, humiliate or intimidate.